Vancouver-Art-Gallery/vag-imitation-game/content/20-objects/20-emotion-recognition.md

 This interactive encounter with emotion recognition is the result of a collaboration with Vancouver's Centre for Digital Media, under the direction of Larry Bafia.
 Graduate students in this program worked as a team to design, program and produce this wall.
 Many thanks to that talented team:

-Valentina Forte-Hernandez: Project Manager
+Valentina Forte-Hernandez -- Project Manager
-Courtney Clarkson: UX / UI Designer
+Courtney Clarkson -- UX / UI Designer
-Julia Read: UX / UI Designer
+Julia Read -- UX / UI Designer
-Vlad Ryzhov: Software Programmer
+Vlad Ryzhov -- Software Programmer
 Vlad Ryzhov contributed additional post-production programming support

 The Centre for Digital Media was founded in 2007 and is a unique graduate program whose degree is imprinted with the seals of its four partner institutions: University of British Columbia, Emily Carr University of Art + Design, Simon Fraser University and British Columbia Institute of Technology.